SylvainGa/Calculator/README.md

 To use, launch it, preferably from a Glance.
 Reason is when launched from a Glance, gestures are available right away, instead of having to spawn a subview.
 If not launched from a Glance, you'll be asked to press the screen so the subview can be launched and activate the gestures.

 Press any of the corresponding 'buttons' to activate it.
-The top of the screen has the result.
-Touch it to simulate an '=' and terminate the equation.
+There is no EQUAL button because THE TOP OF THE SCREEN acts as an EQUAL sign.
+TOUCH IT TO SIMULATE AN '=' (EQUAL) AND TERMINATE THE EQUATION.
 The answer will then be stored in its history buffer.

 To delete the last digit, use Delete Digit (DD).
 To clear the line, use Clear All (CA).